What Local Offices Can I Run for?

 1. When are the next elections?

-One of the best ways to find out what offices are up for election is checking with your local government’s website.
+One of the best ways to find out what offices are up for election is by checking with your local government’s website.

 For example, if you’re running for office in California, visit the Secretary of State website to find an election schedule arranged by county.
 Below, you’ll find a screenshot of the website showing how the information is arranged.